VisualNovelX/frontend/README.md

 # Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.

+It is using bulma.css version 0.7.1

 ## Development server